shagadellic/SolarData/README.md

 40% of home battery is usually enough for my daily commute

 ----------------------------------------------------------------------------------------------------------
 miner.ps1 - collects data into an sqlexpress database.
-Thing will live on a Pi on local network
 ----------------------------------------------------------------------------------------------------------

 had to fudge my own quasi API as the vendor will not grant me access to it (atm..)

+Edit the config.xml file to connect to your solar vendors web gui - tested with Chrome

-find_page_title.ps1 - find the site title to put into config.xml
+Use find_page_title.ps1 to find the site title to put into config.xml

+Add the tokenised URL to the <URL> field

+update the fields with the line number you want to retrieve (copy your solar gui page

+and paste to notepad, count line number starting at zero)

 if you have a powerwall things may be different with API access